 Can homeowners disconnect a defaulter’s heat and electricity?
 The Supreme Court upheld the procedure

 A seemingly routine dispute over non-payment for hot water and heating has become the subject of a court case, the outcome of which has wider implications for the concept of rights and obligations in the housing sector.
-The Supreme Court has held that a community of owners has the right to disconnect the heat and electricity of a defaulter if the services in question are those provided by the community.
+The Supreme Court has held that a community of owners has the right to disconnect the heat and electricity of a non-payer where the services in question are those provided by the community.
 However, this only applies in extreme cases where the defaulter tries to avoid his obligation by apparently transferring the flat!

 Odpojení elektřiny majitelovi bytu